LAMPSPUC/StateSpaceModels.jl/docs/src/manual.md

 ## Custom models

-You can also build your own custom model by passing all or some of the matrix that compose the state-space model.
+You can also build your own custom model by passing all or some of the matrices that compose the state-space model.

 Currently there is a list of constructors that allow you to define a new model.
+When building the `StateSpaceModel` the parameters

 ```julia
  StateSpaceModel(y::Matrix{Typ}, Z::Array{Typ, 3}, T::Matrix{Typ}, R::Matrix{Typ}, H::Matrix{Typ}, Q::Matrix{Typ}) where Typ <: Real